-Lodging and dining are available in nearby communities.
+There are many lodging and dining options in local communities.
 Contact the organizations listed here for more information.
-Destination Packwood, outside the southeast corner of the park: destinationpackwood.com, (360) 494-2223; Enumclaw Area Chamber of Commerce, outside the northeast corner of the park: enumclawchamber.com, (360) 825-7666; Mineral Lake, near the southwest corner of the park: minerallake.com: Mount Rainier Visitor Association, outside the southwest corner of the park: mt-rainier.com, (877) 617-9951; Crystal Mountain Lodging Association, outside the northeast corner of the park: staycrystal.com; Visit Rainier, for all areas outside the park: visitrainier.com, (360) 569-0910: Seattle Visitors Bureau.
-87 miles northwest of the park: visitseattle.org.
-(206) 461-5840 or (866) 732-2695.
+Destination Packwood, outside the southeast corner of the park: destinationpackwood.com, (360) 492-7365; Enumclaw Area Chamber of Commerce. outside the northwest corner of the park: enumclawchamber.com (360) 825-7666; Mineral Lake, near the southwest corner of the park: minerallake.com; Mount Rainier Visitor Association, outside the southwest corner of the park: mt-rainier.com: Crystal Mountain Lodging Association, outside the northeast corner of the park: staycrystal.com; Visit Rainier, for all areas outside the park: visitrainier.com: Visit Seattle, 88 miles northwest of the park: visitseattle.org, (206) 461-5800.